Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Greybody Factors

 In Fig. \ref{G01}, the greybody factors are examined for different values of $ l $ and $\alpha$, with $\beta$ held constant.
 The two panels depict the behaviour of scalar and electromagnetic perturbations for $ l = 1 $ to $ l = 4 $, showing that higher angular momentum perturbations face a higher potential barrier, leading to a steeper ascent in the greybody factor curves at higher frequencies.
 This suggests that perturbations with greater angular momentum are more strongly scattered by the potential, reducing their likelihood of transmission at lower frequencies.

 The two panels of Fig. \ref{G02} focus on the effect of varying $\alpha$, with $ l = 2 $ and $\beta = 0.2$ held constant.
 As $\alpha$ increases, the onset of significant transmission shifts to higher frequencies, indicating that the deformation of the black hole spacetime increases the potential barrier.
-This behaviour highlights the strong influence of the deformation parameter on the greybody factors, suggesting that modifications to black hole geometry can have a noticeable effect on the transmission characteristics of perturbations.
+This behaviour highlights the strong influence of the deformation parameter on the greybody factors, suggesting that modifications to black hole geometry can have a noticeable effect on the transmission characteristics of perturbations. { To understand the variation of the greybody factors from a standard black hole in the absence of deformation, we have shown a curve with $\alpha=\beta=0.$ It is clearly evident that the presence of deformation increases the potential barrier. }

 Fig. \ref{G03} further explores the impact of the control parameter $\beta$, with fixed values for $\alpha = 0.3$ and $ l = 2 $.
 The greybody factors for scalar and electromagnetic perturbations are plotted for $\beta$ values ranging from 0.1 to 1.3.
 Here, the influence of $\beta$ is more subtle compared to $\alpha$ or $ l $, as the curves for different $\beta$ values are closely aligned.
 While increasing $\beta$ leads to a slightly earlier onset of transmission and a marginally sharper rise in $ |A|^2 $, the overall effect of $\beta$ on the greybody factor is minor in this frequency range.